christopherkullenberg/blogspotscraper/README.md

 This is just a quick and dirty script that could work as a scaffold for writing more precise scraping features.

+Known error: Some Blogspot blogs have a different way of handling unique posts.
+If the script does not work, change the following line:

+    div = soup.find(id="post-body-" + findID[0]) #This retrieves each post content

+to

+    div = soup.find("div", class_="post-body")

 ### Warning!
 By repeatedly downloading web pages, you might get temporarily banned from the service.
 Use on your own risk.